NamelessMC/Nameless/ISSUE_TEMPLATE.md

 * How would you describe the issue?
 * Do you have (relevant) resources about this issue (Logs, pictures, etc.)?
 * Do you have an idea how or where the issue occurs?
+### Please use image uploading webistes such as Imgur or Gyazo

 #### Example:
 **What kind of issue is it (Question, Bug, etc.)?** Bug.